sezerbozbiyik/sezerbozbiyik/README.md

 - 🌱 I’m currently learning C#, .Net Core, Php and Java
 - 🔭 I’m graduate on Astronomy
-- 💻 I love writing code
+- 💻 I like writing code

  📫 How to reach me: